Not sensing any heat and receiving error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Malfunctions

 When your pressure switch isn’t operating promptly, you’ll likely hear the fan going and the switch clicking multiple times before the furnace shuts down completely.
-When a part isn’t working right, your furnace will turn off as a safety precaution.
+When a part isn’t working right, your furnace will turn off to protect you.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your R & M Climate Control Service Experts Heating & Air Conditioning technician will check other parts of your furnace first.
-Some other issues can also cause the error code, like a clogged vent or cracked hose.
+Before replacing the switch, your R & M Climate Control Service Experts tech will check other parts of your furnace first.
+Some other issues can also create the error code, like a clogged vent or cracked hose.

 The bill to remedy your furnace depends on what’s defective with it and how long it takes to fix it.

-Trust the Experts at R & M Climate Control Service Experts Heating & Air Conditioning
+Count on the Experts at R & M Climate Control Service Experts

-If you should have furnace repair, turn to the professionals from R & M Climate Control Service Experts Heating & Air Conditioning to understand the fault code and fix the situation to your standards.
+If you should have furnace repair, trust the technicians from R & M Climate Control Service Experts to diagnose the fault code and fix the situation to your standards.

 Call us at 865-229-6176 or schedule an appointment online today.